EpsilonSolutions/netscaler-command-reference/docs/network/vlan/vlan.md

 Interface to be bound to the VLAN, specified in slot/port notation (for example, 1/3).
 Minimum value: 1

+<b>tagged</b>
+Make the interface an 802.1q tagged interface.
+Packets leaving this interface have an additional 4-byte 802.1q tag, which identifies the VLAN.
+To use 802.1q tagging, you must also configure the switch connected to the interfaces on the appliance.

 <b>IPAddress</b>
 Network address to be associated with the VLAN.
 Should exist on the appliance before you associate it with the VLAN.
 To enable IP forwarding among VLANs, the specified address can be used as the default gateway by the hosts in the network.

+<b>netmask</b>
+Subnet mask for the network address defined for this VLAN.

+<b>td</b>
+Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
+If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
+Minimum value: 0
+Maximum value: 4094

+<b>ownerGroup</b>
+The owner node group in a Cluster for this vlan.
+Default value: DEFAULT_NG